pdnagraj/YouTube-Ad-Skipper-Chrome-Extension/README.md

 - Hosting Application on Firebase
 - Uses Google Cloud API
 - Stripe Payment Functionality

-This is the code to add my Google Chrome Extension to.

 Please see video here to see full functionality: https://youtu.be/KBAVG6PhgPI